yashwk/StrikeCEM/README.md

 # StrikeCEM

-**StrikeCEM** (Strike Computational Electromagnetics) is a research and simulation framework for **computational electromagnetics (CEM)**, with applications in radar signature analysis, missile defense simulations, and physics-based modeling.
+**StrikeCEM** (Strike Computational Electromagnetics) is a research and simulation framework for **computational electromagnetics (CEM)**, with applications in radar signature analysis and physics-based modeling.

-The project focuses on modular, high-performance workflows for electromagnetic scattering problems, radar cross section (RCS) analysis.
+The project focuses on, high-performance workflows for electromagnetic scattering problems, radar cross section (RCS) analysis.

 ---